-- 1. ENTRIES IN THIS CLASS CANNOT ENTER IN TO ANY WALK/TROT/LOPE CLASSES. - 2.
+- iv.
+Beginner Walk/Jog Western Trail - 1.
+ENTRIES IN THIS CLASS CANNOT ENTER IN ANY WALK/TROT/LOPE CLASSES. - 2.
 All obstacles will be either shown either at the walk or jog. - 3.
 Trail Obstacles and Scoring will follow Western Trail rules.